Old name, new purpose: why we’ve gone back to RNID

 Acoustic neuroma and hearing loss

-An acoustic neuroma grows very slowly over a number of years.
-Eventually it presses on the balance, hearing and facial nerves, which means it can affect hearing and balance.
+Acoustic neuromas grow very slowly over a number of years.
+If it grows large enough, it can press on the balance, hearing and facial nerves, which means it can affect hearing and balance.

 Signs of an acoustic neuroma